-But all of these changes at Dialexa have got me thinking a lot about our company culture lately.
-Having spent over a decade in the startup and technology world, I know first-hand that culture can make or break a company.
-When you are a startup, maintaining good team culture while growing fast takes careful planning and diligence.
 It’s easy to feel like a family when you are just starting out.
 When you're this small family fighting together to thrive and do something meaningful, a culture develops.
-If you’ve developed good culture, it can be quite fulfilling.
+If you’ve developed good team culture, it can be quite fulfilling.
 Good, fun culture that makes you happy can also play a huge role in keeping the momentum.
 However once you start growing quickly, the close bond and family-like feeling can start to diminish if you’re not careful.

-Since maintaining and scaling company culture requires so much thought and effort, and since I know blog posts with lists are super popular, I thought I’d make a list of seven simple things that have contributed to the Dialexa team's shared success.
+Since scaling a business and maintaining company culture requires so much thought and effort, here is our list of seven simple things that have contributed to the Dialexa team's shared success.
 I truly believe these are all just as doable as they are important for every organization to consider when defining (or redefining) your company and team culture.

 1. Take Time to Reflect, Rejoice and Recharge